top of page

 Research Assistant

 Rebecca is a sophomore pursuing two degrees in Biology, with a concentration in Biomedical Science, and Psychology.
-She plans to attend medical school to become a surgeon.
-Her research interests include Intimate Partner Violence (IPV) and Alcohol Consumption, which she explores through her work as a research assistant with Virginia Tech's REACH Lab.
+She plans to attend medical school.
+Her research interests include Intimate Partner Violence and Alcohol Consumption, which she explores through her work as a research assistant with Virginia Tech's REACH Lab.
 Outside of academics and research, Rebecca works as a peer educator at Virginia Tech's Department of Sexual Violence Prevention and Education (SVPE).
-She also enjoys spending Thursday nights eating dinner and playing games with her friends
+She also enjoys spending Thursday nights games with her friends.

 Ella Reitmeier (she/her)